jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

-a breach is not directly caused by a person, the information systems were still built by people.19 Frankly, wed rather have people solving the problems since asking the AI to do it sounds much trickier.
+a breach is not directly caused by a person, the information systems were still built by people.19 Frankly, we’d rather have people solving the problems since asking the AI to do it sounds much trickier.

 Unfortunately, nothing is perfect.
 Not people, not processes, not tools, not systems.20 But, we can get better,